Synthetics

 Synthetics, like polyester, nylon, polyurethane (PU), and acrylic are some of the most used materials in the fashion industry.

-According to Textile Exchange, conventional synthetics are made from polymers derived from crude oil and require energy intensive processes to develop.
+According to Textile Exchangeconventional synthetics are made from polymers derived from crude oil and require energy intensive processes to develop.
 These fibers can be used alone or blended with different fibers to make different fabrics and textiles in clothing.
-Here are the most common synthetic materials used by Tommy Hilfiger:

-• Polyester – one of the most widespread and versatile fibers in the fashion industry.
+• Polyester is one of the most widespread and versatile fibers in the fashion industry.
 It is long-lasting, wrinkle-free, easy-to-clean.

-• Nylon – a popular synthetic performance material commonly used in tights, stockings, activewear, swimwear, and other technical performance apparel due to its stretch and durability.
+• Nylon is a popular synthetic performance material commonly used in tights, stockings, activewear, swimwear, and other technical performance apparel due to its stretch and durability.

-• Polyurethane, or PU – a class of material that was created as an alternative to natural rubber.
+• Polyurethane, or PU, is a class of material created as an alternative to natural rubber.
 It can be flexible or rigid, and is waterproof, durable, and easy to clean.
 Polyurethane is commonly used for waterproof coatings in footwear, apparel, and accessories, or as an alternative to leather.

-• Acrylic – a synthetic material commonly used as an alternative to wool.
+• Acrylic is a synthetic material commonly used as an alternative to wool.
 Acrylic is used for a range of products, including jackets, sweaters, sweatshirts, and activewear.

 Recycled nylon can be made from materials like fishing nets, carpet flooring, and industrial plastics that are melted down and spun into new recycled nylon fiber.
 Recycling nylon gives a second life to a material that would otherwise end up as waste.